-Metabolic status of massive weight loss patients- Your personal status of blood chemistry and protein levels may be abnormal following massive weight loss and surgical procedures to make a patient lose weight.
-Individuals with abnormalities may be at risk for serious medical and surgical complications, including delayed wound healing, infection or even in rare cases, death.
+Metabolic status of massive weight loss patients- Your personal metabolic status of blood chemistry and protein levels may be abnormal following massive weight loss and surgical procedures to make a patient losse weight.
+Individuals with abnormalities may be a risk for serious medical and surgical complications, including delayed wound healing, infection or even in rare cases, death.